sogriffin98/northernbug.github.io/meeting_details/northernbug8.md

 [Dr Mark Ravinet](https://www.nottingham.ac.uk/research/groups/cells-organisms-and-molecular-genetics/people/mark.ravinet), Assistant Professor of Adaptation to the Environment, University of Nottingham

-Unfortunately, [Dr Anna Lorenc](https://www.sanger.ac.uk/person/lorenc-anna/) will not be presenting during the conference due to a COVID-19 infection :-( As of 9th January, we are trying to organise another speaker.
-Stay tuned!
+Unfortunately, [Dr Anna Lorenc](https://www.sanger.ac.uk/person/lorenc-anna/) will not be presenting during the conference due to a COVID-19 infection :-(

 # Registration